-Per person, Twiliner includes one suitcase (maximum 23 kg) and one carry-on item (maximum 5 kg).
-These are transported in the luggage compartment.
-At the seat itself there is only space for small bags or backpacks.
-Additional luggage incurs charges.
+At Twiliner, one large suitcase up to 23 kg and one carry-on item up to 5 kg are included in the ticket price.
+These are stored in the luggage compartment.
+At the seat there is only space for small personal items.
+Additional luggage pieces can be booked for a fee.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.